SaharshShukla/Java_Programs/src/arrays/readMe.md

 10. find last index of any array and give it index position
 11. cumulative sum of an array
 12. kth smallest and largest element in an array
-13. print duplicate element with the frequency
+13. print duplicate element with the frequency (not done)
-14. print unique element
+14. print unique element (not done)
+15. Rotate array kth times
+16.